 You might have unapplied payment.
 Deleting the invoice might be a good idea for a 100% open invoice, but a partially paid invoice.
 This could lead to a disorganized accounting book as well as make confusion and clutter in your book.

-Construction Cost Accounting help you solve construction payroll problems, we are the leader in accounting services for the construction industry.
+Construction Cost Accounting helps you solve construction payroll problems, we are the leader in accounting services for the construction industry.
 Contact us now for a free consultation.

 Are you ready to get help, or are you still not sure if you need help to run your construction business?
 Contact Construction Cost Accounting to have a free 15-minute consultation!